Vascular Neurology Fellowship

 Message from the program director:

 The Henry Ford Vascular Neurology Fellowship is a comprehensive program that prepares the trainee for independent practice in the field of Vascular Neurology.
 The program is a blend of hands-on clinical management, teaching, and research.
 The trainee will be exposed to a large volume of stroke patients (approximately 800 patients per year) and use state-of-the art technology and treatment for the management of these patients.
 Clinical exposure occurs in the inpatient and outpatient setting.
 Henry Ford Hospital is just one of a handful of hospitals in Michigan with board certified vascular neurologists who train other neurologists in this field of expertise.
-With five specialists in this area, Henry Ford Hospital has the largest number of board-certified vascular neurology specialists in the state.
+With seven specialists in this area, Henry Ford Hospital has the largest number of board-certified vascular neurology specialists in the state.
 Teaching staff have numerous publications in the field of stroke and participate in state and national committees devoted to the care of the stroke patient.